akando42/next-map/public/content/posts/10-17/index.md

 ### Haplogroup M1 and The Back to Africa Journey

-5100 BC, during a Westward expansion, the people of Asia belonging to mtDNA Haplogroup M1 traveled back to North Africa[^fn3] through the Euroasia area and created the Ancient Egyptian empire.
+5100 BC, during a Westward expansion, the people of Asia belonging to mtDNA Haplogroup M1 traveled back to North Africa through the Euroasia area and created the Ancient Egyptian empire.

 They archirected the Egyptian pyramids of Giza and constructed them with the help of local North Africa population.

-Recently discovery of 21,000 year old pyramid in Indonesia[^fn4], Southeast Asia might explain the mysterious lost civilization of MU or Atlantis as well as the Pyramid architecture in Ancient Egypt and Ancient Inca.
+Recently discovery of 21,000 year old pyramid in Indonesia Southeast Asia might explain the mysterious lost civilization of MU or Atlantis as well as the Pyramid architecture in Ancient Egypt and Ancient Inca.

-Modern DNA test has confirmed results that Khnum-nakht and Nekht-ankh, the two famous Egyptian pharaohs in the Manchester Museum at the University of Manchester, UK belong to the the M1A1 mtDNA haplogroup[^fn5].
+Modern DNA test has confirmed results that Khnum-nakht and Nekht-ankh, the two famous Egyptian pharaohs in the Manchester Museum at the University of Manchester, UK belong to the the M1A1 mtDNA haplogroup.

-It is also deeply intriguing that Adolf Hitler’s DNA result [^fn6] showing that he has a Jewish & North Africa ancestor.
+It is also deeply intriguing that Adolf Hitler’s DNA result showing that he has a Jewish & North Africa ancestor.

 Before World War II, Hitler and the Nazi Germany’s extensive researchs of the Pyramids of Giza may explain the anti-Sematic policies of Hitler and his hatred toward Jewish people as well as the Swatika’s Indian Jainism religion origin.

 Maybe after all the genocides by Western collonial powers in South America, Africa, India and Southeast Asia, karma just return right back.
 Hilter and Nazi rise indirectly led to the collapse of collonialism and started the independence movement across all formal collonies.

 Maybe when it got really dark, the sunrise is just a few hours away.

-<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fspykmanworld%2Fvideos%2F2193747074259488%2F&show_text=0&width=476" width="476" height="476" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>

 ### Long Sailing Journey to Easter Island of Haplogroup M7

 M7 MtDNA Haplogroup originated from Southeast Asia and spread North to South Siberia and East to Easter Island and South America.

-Modern day mtDna M7 individuals can be found in high concentration in Myanmar, Thailand, Vietnam, Japan, Korea, Taiwan, Philiphine, Altan people near Altai mountain and Polynesians population in the Pacific Ocean[^fn7].
+Modern day mtDna M7 individuals can be found in high concentration in Myanmar, Thailand, Vietnam, Japan, Korea, Taiwan, Philiphine, Altan people near Altai mountain and Polynesians population in the Pacific Ocean.

 Maybe our ancestors, the Aquatic ape descendants, were very adventurous people, great at swimming, fishing, sailing and want to keep sailing East, where the Sun raise, to have the chance to meet the Golden Sun god.
 So they started their journey from Mandalay, Myanmar where Rambo 4 was filmed to Easter Island, Chile.